lmserrano/virtual_thread_workshop/README.md

 When you have both projects checked out and the Spring boot application running you can verify if everything works as it should.
 To check that everything works you can run the WebScraper class from this repository; it should scrape a single page.

 ## (Step 2) - Add platform threads
-Check out the following branch "add platform threads" if you haven't done so already.
+Check out the following branch "step-1-2-add-platform-threads" if you haven't done so already (it is the default branch) .
 This branch is the basis of the web scraper. you can already run it, and it will scrape a single page from the web server/ Spring boot application.

 The first step is to make the **Scrape** class run concurrently using platform threads.
 The goal is to be able to create any number of